How to Write a Resignation Letter (With Examples) [20+ Free Templates]

 When writing a resignation email, here’s what to include.

-- The date the employee provided a verbal formal notice of resignation.
+- The date of the verbal formal notice of resignation.

-- An offer to train a colleague, new hire, or make the transition easier.
+- An offer to train a colleague or new hire to make the job transition (transition period) easier.

 Resignation Email Sample

-When sending a resignation email, include a simple email subject line format.
+When sending a resignation email, include a professional email subject line.
 Like the following:

 Resignation Letter Format